Warrior (2011 film): Plot

-Over two fights, Brendan and Tommy have contrasting fortunes: Tommy quickly and brutally knocks out opponents, all while barely speaking, while Brendan is outmatched physically but uses Brazilian Jiu-Jitsu to force grappling submissions.
+In their first two fights, Brendan and Tommy win in contrasting ways: Tommy quickly and brutally knocks out opponents, while Brendan is outmatched physically but uses Brazilian Jiu-Jitsu to force grappling submissions.
+On opposite sides of the bracket, it is unlikely the two brothers will meet each other.

-The night before the final day, Paddy attempts to talk to Tommy about his actions in Iraq.
-Tommy angrily dismisses his father, letting out all his pent-up emotions.
-As a result, Paddy relapses and starts drinking again.
-Seeing his father in pain, Tommy calms and comforts him, thus resurrecting their relationship.
+The night before the second and final day, Paddy attempts to talk to Tommy about his actions in Iraq.
+Tommy angrily dismisses his father, revealing that he deserted his unit in Iraq.
+Releasing his pent-up emotions.
+Tommy viciously rejects his father by saying "the only thing I have in common with Brendan Conlon is that we have absolutely no use for you."
+That night, Paddy relapses.
+Waking up to see his father drunk, Tommy calms and comforts him, holding him on the bed as Paddy says I love you.